-I am currently assistant professor (joint appointment Sociology/Criminal Justice) at the University of Akron and a Certified Clinical Sociological Practitioner.
-I specialize in clinical sociology in carceral settings, gender studies, and qualitative methods within the context of applied sociology.
-I moved to Ohio in Fall 2017, after leaving a 2 year appointment as assistant visiting professor at the University of Graz, Department of Education Studies.
-Besides teaching sociology I continued my professional journey as full time Research Specialist at Oriana House, Inc. from June 2018 to June 2019.
+I am assistant professor (joint appointment Sociology/Criminal Justice) at the University of Akron and a Certified Clinical Sociological Practitioner.
+I specialize in clinical sociology in carceral settings, gender studies, and qualitative methods.
+I moved to back to Ohio in Fall 2017, after leaving a 2 year appointment as assistant visiting professor at the University of Graz, Department of Education Studies.
+I continued my professional journey as full time Research Specialist at Oriana House, Inc. from June 2018 to June 2019.

 I am also a freelance sociologist, specializing in qualitative methodology and can be booked as research consultant for feminist/social science projects.
 Since 2014 I am a research associate of the fabulous Institute for Masculinity Research and Gender Studies at the Association for Men and Gender Issues Styria, Graz, Austria.

 I emcee feminist and/or sociological events and conferences, and am experienced in facilitating workshops and innovative educational formats in adult education settings (such as DisQSpace, World Cafe, etc).

 From 2013 to 2017 I lived back in Austria (2-year Fulbright home residency requirement) after a 6 year stint in Ohio for my graduate work and was blessed to take frequent strolls through the forests with my daughter Amani (*Dec 4, 2013) and work for my Alma Mater and other Austrian universities.
 Life and family are took me back to Ohio permanently in Fall 2017.